docker/docs/content/security/for-admins/domain-audit.md

 ## Prerequisites

-Before you audit your domains, the following prerequisites are required:
+Before you audit your domains, review the following required prerequisites:

 - Your organization must be part of a Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see [Upgrade your subscription](../../subscription/upgrade.md).
 - You must add and verify your domains.